-In addition to our efforts to increase employee awareness and engagement regarding modern slavery by rolling out a new interactive modern slavery training module, the Committee will consider the appropriateness of additional, tailored training to relevant stakeholders within the business.
+McCain Foods ANZ has rolled out a modern slavery training module to increase employee awareness and engagement regarding modern slavery.
+The Committee will consider the appropriateness of additional, tailored training to relevant stakeholders within the business.
 This subsequent training may focus on function-specific skills, including how to identify the existence of modern slavery in a supply chain and how to uphold the high standard of requirements that McCain Foods ANZ has adopted for all our suppliers to help us proactively manage modern slavery risks.
 Where appropriate and feasible, McCain Foods ANZ may also offer training modules to suppliers.